 VAT Regulations

-Due to VAT regulations set out by the European Union, and specifically by Germany, we are legally obliged to charge 19% German VAT on all delegate registration fees regardless of the company’s country of origin or VAT registration status.
+Due to VAT regulations set out by the European Union, and specifically by Ireland, we are legally obliged to charge 23% Irish VAT on all delegate registration fees regardless of the company’s country of origin or VAT registration status.

-In some cases where an exhibition booth is requested, German VAT may or may not apply.
-Likewise, for sponsorship, German VAT may or may not apply.
+In some cases where an exhibition booth is requested, Irish VAT may or may not apply.
+Likewise, for sponsorship, Irish VAT may or may not apply.

 For a full overview of how VAT will be charged in your specific case, please refer to the below: